aymendirar/twitter-spotify-bot/README.md

 To use the bot, run the script in twitter_bot.py

+Ensure you create a secrets.py file in the folder with the appropriate api keys and variable names.

 In order for it work properly the tweet should be formatted as the following:
 > @spotify_gen [username] [search-string]